About the Author

 It was during this period of intensive kanji study for the JLPT and Kanji Kentei tests that Natalie identified a number of phonetic components and visual patterns that could be linked to kanji ON readings.
 As a result of this knowledge, her Japanese reading skills improved dramatically.
 Natalie wrote The Kanji Code textbook as a way to share what she learned with today’s students of Japanese.

 When she returned to Australia Natalie undertook a Master of Translating & Interpreting at Macquarie University part-time, while working as a Translator at Fujitsu and Technical Writer of elearning materials at a global software company.
 Upon graduation, she attained NAATI Certification for Professional translation from Japanese to English, and worked in freelance translation for several years as Ocha Translations.
 During this period she translated content for companies including MUJI, ANA and Sony.
 She specialized in software localisation and marketing translation or ‘transcreation’, and especially enjoyed translating social science academic papers.
+She was employed as a sessional academic at Western Sydney University from 2018-2020, where she taught Translation Technology, Text Analysis for Translation and Translation Practicum.

 The Kanji Code textbook